mamadaliev/authorization-service-api/README.md

 to define an access policy.

 ## Authentication
-Authentication is the act of proving an assertion, such as the identity of a computer system user.
+Authentication is the act of proving an assertion, such as the identity of a computer system userModel.
 In contrast with identification, the act of indicating a person or thing's identity, authentication is the process of verifying that identity.